bridgecrewio/aws-modernization-workshop-bridgecrew/content/sca/50_task6_7/_index.md

 ## GET YOUR WHITE HATS ON!

-We've seen how dangerous having a critical vulnerability in an application, in combination with a default or worse lazy deployment manifest can be!
+We've seen how dangerous having a critical vulnerability in an application, in combination with a default, or worse lazy, deployment manifest can be.
 If we can get access to an underlying host we can establish a persistent hacker presence.
 From there we can:

 - Run Crypto mining
 - Scan the networks for ports that might be open allowing us to move laterally through the network
 - Query the metadata server to see if we have access to via cloud services and potential take over the cloud infrastruture or access private S3 data!

 Let's start this task by preventing us from being able to break out of the container and gain access to the host node filesystem for starters.